Rules to support choice and control in a digitalised energy sector

 - Changing the financial settlement period for the wholesale electricity spot market from 30 minutes to five minutes.
 Price signals that align with physical operations lead to more efficient bidding and operational decisions and will underpin investment in capacity the power system needs.
 This will include fast response technologies, such as batteries, gas peaker plants and demand response.
 Over time, more efficient investment will flow through to lower wholesale costs, which should lead to lower electricity prices than in a market with 30 minute settlement.

 - Electricity network economic regulatory frameworks review which supports the continual evolution of the energy sector.
-The 2019 review is assessing how financial incentives for network businesses may need to change over time so networks embrace new technology where it is the cheapest way to help manage the grid.
+The 2019 review set out a blueprint for integrating distributed energy resources and making distribution networks fit for the future.

 The AEMC is also participating in reference groups for pilot renewable energy projects which include: